Everything You Need to Know About How Industrial Ball Valves Operate

 Ball valves can be classified by the type of bore they have.
 Free-flow is an expensive option used when free-flowing liquids are required.
 Reduced-bore occurs when the port in the ball is smaller, reducing flow.

-Another important consideration when identifying types of valves is their port type.
+Another important consideration when identifying types of valves is their level of port.
 Most are reduced port with a flow passage one pipe size smaller than the nominal value size.
 A full port ball valve has a full-sized flow passage and is necessary in hot tapping, lines prone to pigging, and other situations.

 Still not sure what type of valve you need?
 Browse our collection to find the perfect one for your project.